gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 Do this **for each** organization for which you want to upload repositories to GOSH.

 !!! danger
-    After registering on GOSH you will not be able to return to this step in this release.
+    After registering on GOSH, you will not be able to return to this step in this release.

     This will be available later

 !!! info
-    If you want other GOSH users to be able to find you by your email, give permission.
+    If you want other GOSH users to be able to find you by your e-mail, give permission.

 Then click **Upload**